Saint Afan: Miracles

 A miracle recounted by Gerald of Wales claimed that the Anglo-Norman lord Philip de Braose was struck blind and saw his hunting dogs go mad when he disrespectfully used St Afan's church in Brecknockshire as a makeshift hostel one night.
 He was told that his vision would only return if he resolved to leave his estates and fight in the Crusades.
 Some say his sight was restored upon his pledge but Gerald records that he traveled to the Holy Land and fought blind, where he was "immediately struck down by a blow from a sword and so ended his life with honour".

 Legacy

-Saint Afan was said to have founded the parish of Llanafan in Ceredigion (now Llanafan y Trawsgoed), whose present church serves as the chapel for the village of Llanafan and the nearby Trawsgoed Estate.
+Afan was said to have founded the parish of Llanafan in Ceredigion (now Llanafan y Trawsgoed), whose present church serves as the chapel for the village of Llanafan and the nearby Trawsgoed Estate.
 Its grounds house the family crypt of the earls of Lisburne.

 Two churches were dedicated to him in the deanery of Builth: Llanafan Fawr ("Great Llanafan") and Llanafan Fechan or Fach ("Lesser Llanafan"), which eventually became known as Llanfechan.
 His relics are claimed by Llanafan Fawr, which served as a pilgrimage site during the Middle Ages.
-Saint Afan's grave in the churchyard there is inscribed hic iacet sanctus avanus episcopus ("Here lies Saint Avan, bishop") in deeply cut, slightly ornamented Lombardic script.
+Afan's grave in the churchyard there is inscribed hic iacet sanctus avanus episcopus ("Here lies Saint Avan, bishop") in deeply cut, slightly ornamented Lombardic script.
 The present tomb, however, is not older than the late 13th century.

 Browne Willis also considered the "Saint Afran" honored at Llantrisant on Anglesey to be a corruption of Afan.